Lab 01 - Booleans, Conditionals, & Console I/O

 Starter Files

-Download lab01.zip.
+After you’ve read through the entire assignment, come back here and download lab01.zip.
 Inside the archive, you will find starter files for the questions in this lab.
+Let’s get going.

 Logistics Review